varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 Taglist is mandatory, the other components are optional.

 The level limits the expression to a transaction at that level.
-If left unspecified the expression is applied to transactions at all levels.
+If left unspecified, the expression is applied to transactions at all levels.
 Level is a positive integer or zero.
 If level is followed by a '+' character, it expresses greater than or equal.
 If level is followed by a '-', it expresses less than or equal.

-The taglist is a comma-separated list of VSL record tags that this expression should be applied against.
+The taglist is a comma-separated list of VSL record tags that this expression should be checked against.
 Each list element can be a tag name or a tag glob.
 Globs allow a '*' either in the beginning of the name or at the end, and will select all tags that match either the prefix or subscript.
 A single '*' will select all tags.

-The record prefix will further limit the record set matched against to those records that has this prefix as it's first part of the record content followed by a colon.
+The record prefix will further limit the matches to those records that has this prefix as it's first part of the record content followed by a colon.
 The part of the log record matched against will then be limited to what follows the prefix and colon.
 This is useful when matching against specific HTTP headers.
 The record prefix matching is done case insensitive.

 The field will, if present, treat the log record as a white space separated list of fields, and only the nth part of the record will be